 The consequence is that there must be a world of perfect and unchanging (immutable) forms, which he called the World of Forms.
 It is not a distant or other world – it is the true reality.
 What we see (the world of particulars/appearances) is not the true reality.
 Everything we experience is a vague shadow of what it really is; a perfect form.

 Justice and beauty are subjective.
-Beauty and morality are arguably in the eye of the beholder.
+We could deny P1 by arguing that beauty and morality are subjective; in the eye of the beholder.
 They seem like matters of opinion, not fact.
 It seems to be culture that determines and conditions what a person finds beautiful or just and as a result, views on what is beautiful or just change over time and differ cross-culturally.
-So, there is no objective perfect beauty or justice.
+So, everyone has a different concept of perfect beauty or justice which makes it not objectively perfect.

 The form of the Good & the hierarchy of forms